slarmoo/.github/profile/simon/simonJavascript/simonJavascript.md

 ### scores.js

-The `scores.js` reads the current high scores out of local storage and injects the values into the DOM usinng `createElement` and `appendChild` calls.
+The `scores.js` reads the current high scores out of local storage and injects the values into the DOM using `createElement` and `appendChild` calls.

 ### play.js